MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 # Create jobs and input data for batch endpoints

-When you use batch endpoints in Azure Machine Learning, you can perform long batch operations over large amounts of data.
-The data can be located in different places, such as across disperse regions.
+When you use batch endpoints in Azure Machine Learning, you can perform long batch operations over large amounts of input data.
+The data can be located in different places, such as across different regions.
 Certain types of batch endpoints can also receive literal parameters as inputs.

 This article describes how to specify parameter inputs for batch endpoints and create deployment jobs.
 The process supports working with data from various sources, such as data assets, data stores, storage accounts, and local files.